 The supporters of the short rods favor them because they are simply easier to fish with.
 The short rod lengths makes changing terminal tackle much easier.
 Short rods are also easier to store inside hatches and are less likely to bump into overhead branches when paddling close to the shore.

-Our recommendation for a kayak fishing rod is the Shakespeare Micro Spinning Rod.
+My recommendation for a kayak fishing rod is the Shakespeare Micro Spinning Rod.
 It is affordable, durable and comes in a range of sizes.
 Kayak fishing is tough on equipment.
-The Shakespeare is cheap enough to abuse but is a surprisingly nice rod to use.
+The Shakespeare is cheap enough to abuse but is still a surprisingly nice rod to use.

 Best trout spinning rod length for children